djmgit/resty-asap-proxy/README.md

     - the upstream service host name - myservice.mycompany.com
     - The upstream service uri - /api/home/1
     - The asap issuer which is basically the first part of the host name (pqdn) as of now - myservice

+- The lua script then invokes a python script which uses ```asap-authentication-python``` library to generate the asap token.
+The required asap private key, asap issuer and audience is passed to the py script from lua via stdin.
+The lua script itself gets the asap issuer and asap private key from env vars.

+- The py script sends the generated asap token to stdout.

+- The lua script reads the asap token from the stdout and injects it as the ```Authorization``` header in the request.

+- It is to be noted that lua module uses the shell module provided by openresty to invoke the py script via non blocking IO.

+- Next the lua script populates the predefined nginx var ```target_host``` with the extracted upstream service host name.
+This var is used by proxy_pass as the remote host.
+This is how we are able to dynamically decide the upstream service host per request on the fly.
+The target service can be anything and the request will be accordingly proxied with correct asap token.

+- Lastly the lua module will set the uri to the extarcted target uri - ```/api/home/1```